top of page

 Play Skills

-Independent play and leisure activities, such as arts and crafts, building with blocks, writing, and reading; gross motor play, such as running, jumping, and swimming; cooperative and interactive play, such as games with peers, siblings, and family; pretend play, such as symbolic and role play, etc.
+Independent play and leisure activities, such as arts and crafts, building with blocks, writing, and reading; gross motor play, such as running, jumping, and ball play; cooperative and interactive play, such as games with peers, siblings, and family; pretend play, such as symbolic and role play, etc.

 A girl is smiling, wearing a hat, with a happy expression.